Ikaranetwork/IGuard/README.md

 ![image](https://github.com/user-attachments/assets/ac939049-ec45-4ae5-bdef-df3c6995460a)

 ## Anti-virus
-Please disable your anti-virus or whitelist DC Prevent/add it to exclusions if the software does not appear to be working.
+If Windows Defender flags IGuard as virus, please disable or whitelist/add IGuard to window's defender exclusions as it is a false and wont be fixed until we get the drivers signed for IGuard

 ## Contributors
 - Ikaranetwork